Local government elections took place on 3 May 2018.

 These are the first local elections in London since 2006 that aren’t being held on the same day as another major poll (such as Parliamentary or European elections), and boroughs have had to make different arrangements for each of these occasions.

-What is the voter ID trial in Bromley?
+What is the voter ID pilot in Bromley?

-Bromley is one of five local authorities across England volunteering to participate in a trial that will require voters on Thursday 3 May to produce ID before being issued with a ballot paper.
+Bromley is one of five local authorities across England participating in the Cabinet Office pilot that will require voters on Thursday 3 May to produce ID before being issued with a ballot paper.

 Bromley voters will be asked to show one form of photographic ID from a list that includes a passport, photo driving licence or Freedom Pass; or two forms of non-photographic ID, such as a bank card, birth certificate, gas/electricity bill or bank statement.
 One of the non-photographic pieces of ID must contain the voter’s registered address.